tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 Definitions:
 - blockchain: a data structure that looks like a linked list
 - Ethereum: a set of protocols that are responsible for turning "transactions" into "blocks", an implementation of a blockchain
-- transaction: a list of bytes (just think "bits") that may contain bytecode, data, or anything technically (improperly formatted transactions just get reverted) *todo: cite this*
+- transaction: a list of bytes (just think "bits") that may contain bytecode, data, or anything technically (improperly formatted transactions just get reverted)
 - block: one of the linked nodes in the above stated "blockchain"
 - gas: some cash that is used to inventivize strangers to add your "transaction" to a "block"
 - ether: a mapping from "address" to a uint256